 Dr. Lee was a principled man.
 He did not believe in backing away from the truth, regardless of the cost.
 With Americans increasingly consuming processed foods so devoid of the nutritive complexes critical to health, he carried on his work in spite of the lawsuits brought against him.

 In 1941 he founded the Lee Foundation for Nutritional Research (LFNR), a nonprofit education foundation that published and disseminated nutrition information to the public.
 Providing reprints of the latest nutrition research at less than their printing cost, the LFNR distributed millions of pieces of literature and hundreds of thousands of books to doctors, homemakers, and farmers, eventually becoming the largest clearinghouse for nutrition information in the world.
 It is small wonder that Alan Nittler, MD, in his 1972 book A New Breed of Doctor, would describe Dr. Lee as “the best informed person on nutrition in America and perhaps even the world.”

 Yet all the research, case studies, and patient testimonials were not enough to thwart the powers aligned against Dr. Lee, and after three decades of ceaseless persecution and prosecution by the government, he lost a lawsuit with the FDA in 1962 by which he was ordered to stop accompanying his food supplements with literature describing their therapeutic value and to destroy all literature produced by his companies that the government deemed “misleading.”

-Sadly, within five years, at age 72, Dr. Lee would be dead from a stress-induced stroke, his work and reputation tragically buried with him, left to a later generation to fairly evaluate.
+Sadly, within five years, at age 72, Dr. Lee would be dead from a stress-induced stroke.
 His wife and partner, Evelyn, survived until 105 years old, carrying on his mission to show the American people the importance of whole food nutrition through the Lee Foundation and the other companies he founded.